 I like to be careful about how we define “branding” as it applies to marketing and advertising.
 Sometimes branding can be thought of as that marketing strategy with an indefinable ROI.
 Actually, it is of course much more important.
 These days it doesn’t take just good advertising or PR to brand your company.
 Many businesses now start with the social web first and think about investing in advertising and PR later.
 They do this for a few reasons.
 First, advertising and PR cost money and budgets are tight.
 Second, usually, their customers are in fact online and engaged in social media so that is where they can get in front of them quickly and easily.
 Third, it is targeted and can be measurable (but we’ll talk about that more in a minute.

 Once a business begins social media they should engage everyone in the company to contribute.
 A company’s brand shouldn’t be just a recognizable logo or fancy advertising…it should be about the team of people driving the business.
 In the end, the success or failure will depend on the management and the team.
 We are seeing executives come out from behind the curtain and engage the social communities.
 And guess what, customers love it!
 If the President of Ritz Carlton is a regular blogger and uses Twitter, that should tell us something.

 Cost Effective – Targeted – Measurable

-One of the key ways that Internet marketing and social media are more cost effective is because it is targeted.
-The traditional media model is design for you to spend a lot of money and hope you hit your target audience.
+One of the key ways that Internet marketing and social media are more cost-effective is because it is targeted.
+The traditional media model is designed for you to spend a lot of money and hope you hit your target audience.
 If you are not getting in front of your customers, either change vendors or spend more…that’s about it.
 With social media marketing, an effective campaign starts first with defining the audience.
 There are many great social media tools out there to help plan and manage campaigns, track results, etc. The bottom line though with measuring results should be in the analytics.
 All social media efforts should tie in with the company website and gradually build traffic and conversions.